Pench Tiger Reserve

 Reptiles – There are 30 species of reptiles like Indian Cobra, Python, Red Sand Boa, Krait, Russell’s viper, Keel backs, Rat Snake and more.

-Pench is rich in birdlife and cherished destination for birding in Central India.
+Pench is rich in birdlife and a cherished destination for birding in Central India.
 Due to ample water bodies, large numbers of migratory wetland birds arrive here.
-Some of the popular avian species are Malabar Pied Hornbill, Shama, Painted Francolin, Brahminy Duck, Bar headed Geese, Grey Francolin, Alexandrine Parakeet, Iora, Peacock, Indian Pitta, Large Egret, Great Cormorant, Jungle Bush Quail, Blue Breasted Quail, Barred Button Quail, Greater Racket Tailed Drongo, Asian Paradise Flycatcher, White Bellied Drongo, Changeable Hawk Eagle, White Eyed Buzzard, Plum Headed Parakeet, Black Lored Tit, Great Tit, Coppersmith Barbet, Brown Headed Barbet, Mottled Wood Owl, Brown Fish Owl, Spotted Owlet, Barred Jungle Owlet, Indian Scops Owl, Northern Pintail, Osprey, Shikra, Indian Scimitar Babbler, Red Jungle Fowl, Painted Spurfowl, Red Spurfowl, Lesser Whistling Teal, Shoveler, Crow Pheasant, Vultures and many more birds totaling to some 285 species .
+Some of the popular avian species are Malabar Pied Hornbill, Shama, Painted Francolin, Brahminy Duck, Bar-headed Geese, Grey Francolin, Alexandrine Parakeet, Iora, Peacock, Indian Pitta, Large Egret, Great Cormorant, Jungle Bush Quail, Blue Breasted Quail, Barred Button Quail, Greater Racket Tailed Drongo, Asian Paradise Flycatcher, White Bellied Drongo, Changeable Hawk Eagle, White-Eyed Buzzard, Plum Headed Parakeet, Black Lored Tit, Great Tit, Coppersmith Barbet, Brown-Headed Barbet, Mottled Wood Owl, Brown Fish Owl, Spotted Owlet, Barred Jungle Owlet, Indian Scops Owl, Northern Pintail, Osprey, Shikra, Indian Scimitar Babbler, Red Jungle Fowl, Painted Spurfowl, Red Spurfowl, Lesser Whistling Teal, Shoveler, Crow Pheasant, Vultures and many more birds totaling to some 285 species .

-Notified area of Pench National Park is a massive 1179 sq. km. with a core area of 411 sq.km and a equally beautiful buffer of 768 sq. km.
+The notified area of Pench National Park is a massive 1179 sq. km. with a core area of 411 sq.km and an equally beautiful buffer of 768 sq. km.
 The park is under the aegis of Project Tiger and hence also called a Tiger Reserve.
 The Project Tiger is a tiger conservation program initiated by the Central Government of India.
 The park lies in the districts of Seoni and Chindwara in the southern part of the state of Madhya Pradesh.
-Maharashtra side of Pench has an additional area 257sq. km and is accessible from MP also.
+Maharashtra side of Pench has an additional area of 257sq. km and is accessible from MP also.

 The park is open from 1st October to 30th June.